andrewtyl/blogful-api_andrewtyl/README.md

 # blogful-api_andrewtyl

-8-31 / Andrew Jessen-Tyler / POST and DELETE with PostgreSQL This program will may not run properly on Windows.
+9-1 / Andrew Jessen-Tyler / RESTful APIs
+This program may not run properly on Windows.
 Reccomended platform: Linux / Ubuntu